Which is Better for DIY: A Subscription Plan or a One-Time Fertilizer Treatment? - Understanding the Cost of a Healthy Lawn

 How much does a professional lawn service cost in the UK?

-Professional services can cost £200–£400 per year depending on lawn size.
+Professional lawn services can cost £200–£400 per year depending on lawn size.
 Subscriptions provide similar results for a fraction of the price.

 Do subscription kits cover everything?